-Critical Parts 142

-Purchasing/Receiving

-MainBoss as a Purchase Request System 143

 Payment Terms and Shipping Modes

-Purchase Order Status Codes 145
+Purchase Order Status Codes

-Purchase Order Miscellaneous Records 145
+Purchase Order Miscellaneous Records

-Purchase Order Templates 146
+Purchase Order Templates

-Purchase Order Assignees 149
+Purchase Order Assignees

-Purchase Order Defaults 150
+Purchase Order Defaults

-Administration
+Administration 151

-Company Information 151
+Company Information

 Division of Duties 152

-Introduction Welcome to MainBoss Advanced
+Introduction Welcome to MainBoss

-This guide provides a detailed explanation of the process of setting up MainBoss Advanced before putting the software into active service.
-For information on installing the software, see the Installation and Administration Guide .
-For a quick overview of MainBoss set-up, see the Configuration Quick-Start.
-For information about day-to-day use, see MainBoss Advanced: Day-to-Day Operations .
+This guide provides a detailed explanation of the process of setting up MainBoss before putting the software into active service.

+- □ For information on installing the software, see the Installation and Administration Guide. - □ For a quick overview of MainBoss set-up, see the Configuration Quick-Start. - □ For information about day-to-day use, see the Day-to-Day Operations Guide.

 Important: If you have not licensed a particular module, you will not see information related to that module.
-For example, if you have not licensed the MainBoss Requests module, you will not see various types of information related to requests. mo odule, you will not see various types of information related to requests. odule, you will not see various types of information related to requests. cumentation conventions Do Do ocumentation conventions D o is guide uses the following documentation conventions: Data-entry fields are shown in bold face, enclosed in double quotes:
+For example, if you have not licensed the MainBoss Requests module, you will not see various types of information related to requests.

+Documentation conventions

+This guide uses the following documentation conventions:

+- □ Data-entry fields are shown in bold face, enclosed in double quotes: Fill in the "Date" field... - □ Buttons are shown in bold face and underlined: Click the Edit button. - Keyboard keys are shown in bold face enclosed in <angle brackets>: Press the <Tab> key.